jpfiorilla/task-checklist/README.md

 AI tools supported my workflow in several ways.
 ChatGPT proved to be a fast and useful resource for docs-style questions; from implementing package boilerplates to the most idiomatic way of utilizing those packages' APIs.
 I was able to ask it naunced questions to determine the precise right approach for each decision.
 Generally I would provide it with clips of my existing code, and I would paste bits and pieces in manually in order to make any suggested implementations thoughtfully and defensively.

 I also made deletion and localStorage hydration stretch goals for this exercise.
-Given direction, ChatGPT was able to provide easy solutions and debugging for developing these features.
+Given direction, ChatGPT was able to provide easy solutions and debugging for developing these features; for example, it was able to update the `useTasks` method so that nothing client-only (like localStorage or Date) runs until after the component mounts.